CT15/dance-moves-determiner/README.md

 2. Resolve all the dependencies
 3. Run `python train_random_forest.py` to generate Random Forest model
 4. Find the models in `.sav` format in `models` directory
+5. Find the training statistics and evaluation results in `eval_results` directory

 To generate SVM model, run `python train_svm.py` at Step 3 instead.

 Alternatively, run `./fast_generate_models.sh` at Step 3 to generate both models at the same time.

-**Note that each Machine Learning model takes around 1.5 hours to generate owing to the hyperparameter tuning involved.
-It is advised to run the model training from a detached session of a terminal multiplexer.**
+**Note that if you run this without GPU, each Machine Learning model takes around 1.5 hours to generate owing to the hyperparameter tuning involved.
+As such, it is advised to run the model training from a detached session of a terminal multiplexer.**

 ## Plotting Graphs for All Dance Moves
 1. Activate the virtual environment